PeterDrake/drakepedia/data_structures/objects_as_containers.md

 ## Answers
 1. `new`
 1. Yes.
 Simply declare a variable of type `Tree[]`.
 1. Yes.
-It's even possible (and sometimes useful) to use a class as a type of an instance variable in the *same* class.
+It's even possible (and sometimes useful) to use a class as the type of an instance variable in the *same* class.
 1. Yes.
 In fact, the ability to pass in one object rather than several separate arguments is one of the main reasons for defining classes of objects.
 1. Yes.
 Since a method can only return one value, returning an object is one of the best ways for a method to return complex information.
 1. 0, which is the default value of `x`.